Former soccer player and Mayfield businessman working to rebuild after Soccer Factory destroyed by tornado

 It became a place for the community and families to connect over their love of soccer, until the tornado almost three weeks ago blew it away.

-He not only lost the field, but also his lot — Chili Motors.
+He not only lost the field, but also his lot — Chili Motors, right across the street.

-After the storm, the kids actually came out to help him begin the cleanup.
-Now, they are relying on teamwork to help Coach Chili rebuild.
+Pardo said it was his family's corner, not just his.
+Dozens of families and athletes of 'La Familia' called the Soccer Factory home.

-"I wanted to bring all the kids here because they wanted to come help, and I wanted them to look at it and see that our goal to rebuild soccer factory that this was not the end of it," Pardo said.
+"I mean it was like a dream come true," he said.
+"We were coming here every day, and it's something I always wanted.
+As soon as we opened the doors, the kids were waiting on the doorstep just to get in and start playing."